Captain Bruce Jackson

 That’s where Bruce started sailing catamarans.
 For 13 years he sailed and raced Hobie Cat catamarans on the Atlantic Ocean from Vero Beach to Fort Pierce, Florida.
 In 1995, he purchased a 27’ ft. cruising catamaran and started taking summer trips to the Abaco and Exuma Islands in the Bahamas.
 After 6 years and more than 5,000 miles of cruising the islands he purchased his new home, a 40 ft.
 Luxury Manta sailing catamaran, which he named Moonraker.
 The word “Moonraker” has many definitions, but in this case, it refers to the moon light that rakes across the water while sailing at night.

-Bruce holds a USCG Merchant Mariner 100 ton Masters Captains License and has been operating both power and sail boats for over 40 years.
+Bruce is a U.S. Merchant Mariner Officer, has a 100 ton Masters Captains License and has been operating both power and sail boats for over 50 years.
 For 10 years he lived aboard and traveled on Moonraker.

 While Bruce enjoys the adventure of sailing to new out of the way places and islands, he also enjoys meeting new people and making memories.
 Whether you are interested in having a lazy day on the water, experiencing a sailing catamaran for the first time, putting yourself and or children behind the helm of a 40 ft. live-aboard cruising catamaran or discussing the live-aboard cruising life style, Bruce would love to have you as a guest aboard Moonraker.